The Human Predicament

-The Human Predicament: A Candid Guide to Life’s Biggest Questions is a philosophy book by David Benatar, which makes a case for philosophical pessimism, published by Oxford University Press in 2017.
-The book presents Benatar’s views on a range of philosophical issues, arguing, among other topics, that having children is immoral, that death is bad despite much of human life being spent in suffering, and that suicide may be a morally justified action more often than is commonly assumed.
+The Human Predicament: A Candid Guide to Life's Biggest Questions is a philosophy book by David Benatar, which makes a case for philosophical pessimism, published by Oxford University Press in 2017.
+The book presents Benatar's views on a range of philosophical issues, arguing, among other topics, that having children is immoral, that death is bad despite much of human life being spent in suffering, and that suicide may be a morally justified action more often than is commonly assumed.
 The Human Predicament has been favorably compared to The Conspiracy Against the Human Race by Thomas Ligotti, the worldview presented in Ecclesiastes, and the works of philosopher Thomas Metzinger.

 Summary

 Benatar posits that there are multiple types of meaning, ranging from the cosmic to the terrestrial perspectives.
 Terrestrial meaning is obtainable (by having importance to family or community, for example), but there is no cosmic meaning to human existence.
 He argues that the world is more bad than good, but most people don't recognize it as such.
 Here's why: (x).
 One might think that if existence is of such poor quality, then death would be a good.
 Benatar opposes such an ideology, and argues that death is in fact bad for the following reasons: (x).
 He then discusses the issue of immortality, concludes that it would be a good option to be able to have in certain conditions.
 Not having that option is part of the human predicament.
 Benatar then discusses suicide, and its moral status.
 Benatar dismisses it as a solution to the human predicament, but holds that it may sometimes be rational, in cases where the bad of death is less horrific than the bad of continued life.
 Suicide is, however, always tragic, due to both its effect on others and because it involves the annihilation of an individual.
-Benetar then considers other possible responses to the human predicament, and defends his overall worldview.
+Benatar then considers other possible responses to the human predicament, and defends his overall worldview.

 Background

-In 1997, Benatar published the paper Why It Is Better Never to Come into Existence, arguing that "being brought into existence is not a benefit but always a harm," and that as such, procreation is—in most situations—morally wrong.
+In 1997, Benatar published the paper "Why It Is Better Never to Come into Existence", arguing that "being brought into existence is not a benefit but always a harm," and that as such, procreation is—in most situations—morally wrong.
 As a consequence, Benatar argued that it would be optimal for the human race to voluntarily go extinct.